memgraph/docs/docs/reference-guide/users.md

 CREATE USER user_name IDENTIFIED BY 'password';
 ```

-In this case, the user must log in with the correct username and the password you have set.
+In this case, the user must log in with the correct username and the set password.

 To set or change a user's password, use the following command: